HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Pronunciation: (cock sid' ee uh)

-An Ounce of Prevention is Worth a Pound of Cure: Like most people that raise puppies and that have educated themselves, we treat preventatively for coccidia because it is very hard to avoid having on the property.
-It can be carried by bugs (especially flies), rabbits, mice, cats, dogs, and other animals.
-So, when our dogs and puppies play in the yard, they can pick up the oocytes.
+It can theoretically be carried by bugs (especially flies), and definitely by rabbits, mice, squirrels, cats, dogs, and other animals.
+So, when dogs and puppies play in the yard, they can pick up the oocytes.
 Since we don't believe in keeping puppies in little above-the-ground cages 24 hours per day and 7 days per week (that would not be fun for them OR for us), we know they will be exposed.
-Yours will too, when you allow him or her to walk on grass.
+Yours will too, when you allow him or her to walk on grass in your yard or at parks.

 Albon Inexpensive